UPPMAX/HPC-python/docs/packages.rst

 Then the package ends up in ~/.local/lib/python<version>/site-packages/ .

-At HPC2N we HIGHLY recommend using a virtual environment during installation, since this makes it easier to install for different versions of Python. more information will follow later in this course (https://uppmax.github.io/HPC-python/isolated.html).
+We HIGHLY recommend using a virtual environment during installation, since this makes it easier to install for different versions of Python.
+More information will follow later in this course (https://uppmax.github.io/HPC-python/isolated.html).

 .. keypoints::